-When the initial estimates were projected for selecting a recycling strategy, it was projected that the Baxter program would collect 220 tons per year and the cost of curbside programs would be \$121 per ton.
-The 1,015 tons collected at a cost of \$21.38 per ton in 2014 are within the cost projected.
-The quantities collected have been decreasing annually since 2010, but in 2014 there was an increase.
-Participation rates, assuming 3,031 households were approximately 670 pounds per year per household, which is over the projected figure of 297 pounds.
+When the initial estimates were projected for selecting a recycling strategy, it was projected that the Baxter program would collect 220 tons per year.
+The 1,008 tons collected at a cost of \$35.72 per ton in 2015 are within the cost projected (\$40).
+The quantities collected have been flat since 2008.
+Participation rates, assuming 3,134 households were approximately 643 pounds per year per household, which is over the projected figure of 297 pounds.